BBCNI/Interminimal/README.md

 ### Tag lookup in templates

 We can also interpolate the contents of tags (looked up in the dictionary chain) into template strings.
 A template string like `"The name of this site is %{site}"` will look for a tag called `site` and substitute it.
-This substitution happens late in the rendering of the string so the substituted text can't provide further placeholders.
+This substitution happens early in the rendering of the string so the substituted text can provide further placeholders.

 ### Template Syntax